naturepoker/dna-synth/README.md

 ~~~

 A 100bp example fasta output is included, generated via ./dna_synth.sh 100
-CLI output for the process should be :
+CLI output for the process was :

 ~~~